KrailOrg/krail/docs/tutorial-persistence-jpa.md

 - used JPA containers, with sources identified by annotation
 - configured ```Option``` to use JPA persistence
 - configured I18N to use JPA for pattern persistence
+- demonstrated the hierarchical nature of I18N pattern sources, so that there is always a translation

 #Download from GitHub
 To get to this point straight from GitHub, [clone](https://github.com/davidsowerby/krail-tutorial) using branch **step09**